-To admit immersion to be the only mode of baptism, and a true believer receiving it, is this not all right?
+To admit immersion to be the only mode of baptism, and a true believer receiving it, is that not all right?
 Some would answer, "If by a legal administration, this is all that is wanting."
-Is it not purely a personal matter?
+It is not purely a personal matter?
 So it is the duty of the preacher to baptize, and the applicant to be baptized.